eldun/eldun.github.io/_drafts/spring-boot.md

 - Provide production-ready features such as metrics, health checks, and externalized configuration
 - Absolutely no code generation and no requirement for XML configuration

-If you want to read more about the differences betweeen Spring and Spring Boot, you can check out [this article](https://www.baeldung.com/spring-vs-spring-boot).
+If you want to read more about the differences between Spring and Spring Boot, you can check out [this article](https://www.baeldung.com/spring-vs-spring-boot).

 ---